Shiver me Timbers! Pirates Are About to Invade the Historic Yorktown Waterfront!

 NEW this year—a pirate costume will take place on Visit Yorktown’s Facebook page.
 Event attendees are encouraged to dress in costume and upload their pictures in the comments of a “pinned post”.
 Qualifying backdrops include: dock entrance (in front of Schooner banner), on the piers or Riverwalk with the ships in the background, in front of Patriot Tours & Provisions, or in front of the Water Street Grille fountain.
 One child and one adult entry will be selected as winners.
 For the younger mate—the grand prize is a Pirate Adventure Cruise ticket (with an accompanying adult ticket), provided by Yorktown Sailing Charters.
 The two tickets may be redeemed through the end of the sailing season.
 The adult costume contest winner will get a 1-hour complimentary Segway tour from Patriot Tours & Provisions to learn the history of Yorktown in a new way!

 Grub for Starving Sailors& Scallywags

 All Historic Yorktown restaurants will be open, and in the spirit of the event, Water Street Grille will add a Sea Dog and Mac to its kid menu – a hot dog shaped like a sea monster, served in a sea of creamy macaroni and cheese.
 Carrot Tree will have several grab-and-go picnic options for guests to eat lunch along the Riverwalk or down at the Beach Picnic Area.
-Both Yorktown Pub (Sat.) and Beach Bakery Café (Sat. & Sun.) will be serving brunch, so families can grab something to eat before hitting up all the fun!
+Both Yorktown Pub (Sat.) and Dukes Italian Eatery (Sat. & Sun.) will be serving brunch, so families can grab something to eat before hitting up all the fun!